Universality of the Blandford-Znajek emission in stationary and axisymmetric spacetimes: Introduction

 Astrophysical BHs in GR are described by the Kerr spacetime, a two-parameters family of solutions specified by the BH mass and angular momentum.
 In their work~\cite{Blandford1977}, BZ derived a characteristic quadratic scaling for the jet luminosity as a function of the angular velocity of a Kerr BH.
 More recently, both numerical~\cite{Tchekhovskoy2010, Meringolo2025a} and analytic~\cite{Tanabe2008, Camilloni2022} studies converged to more refined expressions for the BZ luminosity, in which the original quadratic scaling receives additional corrections that become relevant for Kerr BHs in the high-spin regime.
 On the other hand, a number of alternative theories and possible completions of GR have lead to an impressive number of new BH scenarios that deviate from the Kerr metric.
 A non-exhaustive list of examples range from BHs emerging in the low-energy limit of string-theory~\cite{Sen1992}, hairy BHs~\cite{Herdeiro2014}, regular BHs~\cite{Bardeen68, Hayward2005}, as well as BHs in modified gravity~\cite{Yunes2009, Alexander:2009tp}.

 Given these considerations, it becomes relevant to explore whether the BZ luminosity can bear imprints of the background spacetime and if such information can be used to test the Kerr hypothesis~\cite{Bambi2012a}.
-Our goal in this work is to clarify if, and to what extent, it is \emph{in principle} possible to distinguish BHs in different theories of gravity by measuring their jet luminosity in addition to what done so far in terms of imaging on horizon scales (see, \eg \cite{Younsi2016, Mizuno2018, Uniyal2025}).
-Previous studies have already partially considered this problem for specific scenarios that include extensions of GR~\cite{Banerjee2020, Dong2021, Chanson2022, Chatterjee2023, Peng2023, Yang2025a}, alternative theories of gravity~\cite{Pei2016, Armengol2016, Camilloni2023} and even wormholes~\cite{Urtubey2025}.
+Our goal in this work is to answer the following question: ``Under which conditions, and to what extent, is it \emph{in principle} possible to distinguish BHs in different theories of gravity by measuring their jet luminosity?''
+In addition to what done so far in terms of horizon-scale imaging (see, \eg \cite{Younsi2016, Mizuno2018, Uniyal2025}), previous studies have already partially considered this problem for specific scenarios that include extensions of GR~\cite{Banerjee2020, Dong2021, Chanson2022, Chatterjee2023, Peng2023, Yang2025a}, alternative theories of gravity~\cite{Pei2016, Armengol2016, Camilloni2023} and even wormholes~\cite{Urtubey2025}.
 Here, we follow a different logic and rather than exploring yet another representative spacetime out of the large variety of possible scenarios, we develop a generic and theory-agnostic framework to study the BZ mechanism.
 Being our approach essentially analytic, we can in principle cover the entire parameter space and bypass the daunting task of running several numerical simulations for each choice of the initial parameters.

 More specifically, we consider the BH magnetospheric problem and the emission of relativistic jets via the BZ mechanism by solving perturbatively the system of equations of \emph{force-free-electrodynamics} (FFE) in a parameterised background given by the \emph{Konoplya-Rezzolla-Zhidenko} (KRZ) metric~\cite{Konoplya2016a}, which extends to stationary and axisymmetric spacetimes the \emph{Rezzolla-Zhidenko} (RZ) parameterisation of static spacetimes~\cite{Rezzolla2014}.
 This choice is motivated by the superior convergence properties of the KRZ approach with respect to other parametric frameworks~\cite{Johannsen2011, Johannsen2013, Cardoso2014}, and enables one to build good approximations for many of the known BH solutions by fixing a small set of parameters.